Ibrakadabra007/elastic-search-dev01/README.md

 # ElasticSearchNetCorePOC

-This repo contains the source code to demonstrate how to integrate C# applications with elastic searcg using NEST and custom queries.
+This repo contains the source code to demonstrate how to integrate a C# API-application together with an elastic-search service, using NEST and custom queries.
+Basic Search features include creating an Index, searching for keywords, as well as doing advanced searches.

 ## Execute the sample